mdgriffith/ui-animation/README.md

             )
 ```

-Here's geerally how we compose animations.
+Here's generally how we compose animations.

- * Choose `Animation.queue` or `Animation.interrupt`, both of which take a list of steps and then your animation model.
+ * Choose `Animation.queue` or `Animation.interrupt`, both of which take a list of steps and your animation model.
  * Steps can be
     * `Animation.to` - Animate to a target style
     * `Animation.set` - Set a animation to a style immediately.